autowarefoundation/autoware.universe/docs/design/software_architecture/Planning/DesignRationale.md

 ### Victor Tango Type

 System overview of Victor Tango is explained in this [paper](https://archive.darpa.mil/grandchallenge/TechPapers/Victor_Tango.pdf).
 Victor Tango split Behavior and Motion layer like Boss type.
-However, unlike BOSS type, there is feedback from motion whether a decision made by behavior layer is achievable or not.
+However, unlike Boss type, there is feedback from motion whether a decision made by behavior layer is achievable or not.

 #### Pros

-- It overcomes the weakness of Boss type and can consider trajectory at the behavior level
+- It overcomes the weakness of Boss type and can consider trajectory at the behavior level.

 #### Cons